Atlassian JIRA Tutorial Series of 20+ Hands-on Tutorials:

 At this point, there are no issues created for this project.
 If there were, you will be able to see all of them by choosing “Issues” from the left navigation menu.

-We will learn all about working with issues in JIRA in the next session.
-Please free to post your questions and comments below.
+In the next session, we will learn how to download and install JIRA and all about working with JIRA issues.
+Please feel free to post your questions and comments below.